pirouzmehmandoost/para/README.md

 - **`defaultPosition`** (`Vector3`) — where the camera moves on mount or when no targets are available.
 - **`onSwipe`** (callback, optional) — fired when a horizontal swipe gesture is detected, allowing the parent to respond (e.g. resetting selection state).

-Carousel computes each target's world-space position every frame using `getAABBCenterFast` (see [getAABBCenterFast](#getaabbcenterfast) below) and writes the result back into the registry via `refreshPosition()`.
+Carousel computes each target's world-space position every frame using `getAABBCenterFast` (see [getAABBCenterFast](#4---getaabbcenterfast) below) and writes the result back into the registry via `refreshPosition()`.
 This is what allows the camera to track targets whose world position changes between frames (e.g. a mesh whose parent is animating).

 Carousel currently accesses TargetRegistry through the `useTargetRegistry` hook (`src/app/hooks/useTargetRegistry.ts`), which instantiates and owns the registry.
 This ownership arrangement is temporary — a planned refactor will move registry ownership to a shared Zustand store so multiple consumers can access the same registry without each creating their own instance.

-### getAABBCenterFast
+### 4 - getAABBCenterFast

 `getAABBCenterFast` (`src/lib/utils/positionUtils.ts`) computes the world-space center of an `Object3D`'s axis-aligned bounding box. `Carousel` calls it every frame for the current target to determine where to position the camera.
-The function is designed to be called at 60-120 fps without CPU allocation overhead **- this is not recommended in production contexts -** per-frame calls in this app are strictly for showcasing.
+The function is designed to be called at 60-120 fps without CPU allocation overhead **- this is an endoresement for calling it per-frame in production contexts-** per-frame calls in this app are strictly for showcasing purposes.

 Three.js provides `Box3.setFromObject(target)` for bounding box computation. `setFromObject` calls `expandByObject`, which copies the geometry's cached `boundingBox`, then calls `Box3.applyMatrix4(matrixWorld)`. `Box3.applyMatrix4` transforms all 8 corners of the bounding box through the world matrix (8 `Vector3.applyMatrix4` calls), rebuilds the box via `setFromPoints`, then the caller calls `getCenter()` to average `min` and `max`.
 For objects with children, `expandByObject` recurses into every child.